History of gambling in the United Kingdom: Lotteries

-In 1566–1569 Queen Elizabeth launched England's first national public lottery to raise money to repair the harbors.
+In 1566–1569 Queen Elizabeth launched England's first national public lottery to raise money to repair the harbours.
 However, only 10 percent of the 400,000 lots were purchased.
 Local elites were often hostile, because of distrust of the government and concerns about the immorality of gambling.
 The lottery was promoted by scrolls posted throughout the country showing sketches of the prizes.
 The tickets were sold in 1566–1569, and the prize money was awarded in 1569, so each player got his money back and in effect was making an interest-free loan.
 In later decades, the government sold the lottery ticket rights to brokers, who in turn hired agents and runners to sell them.
 These brokers eventually became the modern day stockbrokers for various commercial ventures.
 Most people could not afford the entire cost of a lottery ticket, so the brokers would sell shares in a ticket; this resulted in tickets being issued with a notation such as "Sixteenth" or "Third Class".

-Many private lotteries were held, including raising money for The Virginia Company of London to support its settlement in America at Jamestown.
+Many private lotteries were held, including raising money for the Virginia Company of London to support its settlement in America at Jamestown.
 The English State Lottery ran from 1694 until 1826.
-Thus, the English lotteries ran for over 250 years, until the government, under constant pressure from the opposition in parliament, declared a final lottery in 1826.
+Thus, the English lotteries ran for over 250 years, until the government, under constant pressure from the opposition in Parliament, declared a final lottery in 1826.
 This lottery was held up to ridicule by contemporary commentators as "the last struggle of the speculators on public credulity for popularity to their last dying lottery".